hanasaan/ofxMultiKinectV2/README.md

 ofxMultiKinectV2
 ================

-An addon for multiple Kinect For Windows V2 sensors.
+Connecting more than one Kinect For Windows V2 sensors to one Mac.

 - Based on the excellent work by the https://github.com/OpenKinect/libfreenect2 team ( @JoshBlake @floe and @christiankerl plus others )
 - Also based on the excellent work by Theo Watson's ofxKinectV2 https://github.com/ofTheo/ofxKinectV2